ianfnelson/blog.iannelson.uk/content/posts/2022-10-01-funny-things-my-kids-have-said.md

 <hr class="wp-block-separator has-alpha-channel-opacity" />

-Me: &#8220;&#8230;and when we&#8217;re on holiday in Spain, people will talk a foreign language.&#8221;
+Me: &#8220;&#8230;and when we’re on holiday in Spain, people will talk a foreign language.&#8221;
-Ben: &#8220;[friend] in my class makes the teacher feel like she&#8217;s talking a foreign language!&#8221;
+Ben: &#8220;[friend] in my class makes the teacher feel like she’s talking a foreign language!&#8221;

 _January 2014_

 <hr class="wp-block-separator has-alpha-channel-opacity" />

-On the reason for Team GB&#8217;s impressive Snowboarding performance in the winter Olympics, despite the relative lack of snow and mountains on this sceptered isle:
+On the reason for Team GB’s impressive Snowboarding performance in the winter Olympics, despite the relative lack of snow and mountains on this sceptered isle:

-Ben: &#8220;I guess they had a Wii when they were younger and played the Snow Resort bit of &#8216;Go Vacation&#8217; a lot!&#8221;
+Ben: &#8220;I guess they had a Wii when they were younger and played the Snow Resort bit of &#8216;Go Vacation’ a lot!&#8221;

 _February 2014_